wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

     <database>memory</database>
   </syscheck>

-The main advantage of using in memory database is the performance as reading and writing data is faster than data stored on disk.
+The main advantage of using in memory database is the performance as reading and writing operations are faster than performing them on disk.
 The corresponding disadvantage is that the memory must be sufficient to store the data.

 .. _how_to_fim_synchronization: